 PPUF provides direct financial and support services to small grassroots member organizations in the Boston metropolitan area.
 Each organization is dedicated to serving the needs of a specific and underserved population.
 By supporting these groups, PPUF touches the lives of thousands of people who live in unstable and unsafe conditions, below the poverty line and outside the mainstream of society.

 The Ethical Policy Project

 The Ethical Policy Project is an outgrowth of the Ethical Policy Institute, a group begun by Kip Tiernan and Fran Froehlich in 1988 when they were Fellows at the Bunting Institute, at Radcliffe College.
 The EPI was a consortium of multi-discipline advocates, academics and practitioners, bound together by a common thread – a commitment to eliminating the public policies that impose injustices on impoverished citizens.
 In 2002, this group was re-formed at PPUF as the Ethical Policy Project.
-For the past year we have been researching, analyzing and identifying the current and past political and economic conditions that have created the inequities that deny access to basic human needs and services in the Commonwealth, as well as the perceptions that ignore and deny the realities of these conditions.
+We have researched, analyzed and identified the current and past political and economic conditions that create the inequities that deny access to basic human needs and services in the Commonwealth, as well as the perceptions that ignore and deny the realities of these conditions.
 Our mission is to affect a more level playing field and a change in the current public policies that deny access to basic human needs and services to all residents of the Commonwealth of Massachusetts.